saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJS.md

 Later on when you set up your first test, you will go back to the ‘SeleniumJS’ folder you just set up and create your first project files there.

+### Install an IDE
+When using JavaScript, there are any number of **I**ntegrated **D**evelopment **E**nvironments (IDEs) that you can use.
+In this course, you will see examples from the [Atom IDE](https://atom.io/).
+You can use any IDE that works well to create JavaScript files & works with the NodeJS served.

+Most IDEs come with a set of [plugins and packages](https://atom.io/packages) you can add on to make writing, debugging, and managing code & projects easier.

 #### NOTE